JMS Playing Rules

 4.06 – Leading off is not permitted.
 Runners may only leave once the ball is contacted.
 Any player leaving early shall be declared out.

-4.07 – In the event of an intentional walk, as in 6.05, the batter will not touch the bases in sequence and can proceed directly to their awarded base.
-This is a dead ball award and runners can only advance if forced.
+4.07 – In the event of an intentional walk, as in 6.05, the batter (or runners) will not touch the bases in sequence and can proceed directly to their awarded base.
+This is a dead ball award and runners advance as awarded.
 The defensive team cannot appeal a missed base in this scenario.